SIAli90/Microsoft-Sentinel-Monitor-Live-Cyber-Attacks-Planned-Project-/README.md

 Documented findings on attack behaviour, logging IP sources, timestamps, and attack frequency.
 Secured the environment and observed changes in attack rates.

-Project Outcomes
+Project Outcomes:
 ✅ Demonstrated the use of Microsoft Sentinel for real-time security monitoring.
 ✅ Developed hands-on experience in log analysis and SIEM security operations.
 ✅ Gained insights into cyber-attack behaviours and attacker geolocation tracking.
 ✅ Successfully configured a honeypot environment to attract and log attacks.

-Documentation & Screenshots
+Documentation & Screenshots:
 Project Documentation: Detailed report covering planning, deployment, and results.
 Screenshots: Stored in the Word document (attached in the repository).
 Final Notes:
 💡 Although full deployment was limited due to budget constraints, this project provided valuable insights into Azure security operations, Sentinel SIEM, and threat detection techniques.

-Use Cases & Relevance
+Use Cases & Relevance:
 🚀 For Cybersecurity Analysts & SOC Teams → Shows how to use Sentinel for real-time monitoring.
 📊 For Security Engineers → Demonstrates SIEM implementation, KQL query development, and attack visualization.
 🔎 For Research & Learning → Provides a practical case study on honeypots and attack detection in Microsoft Azure.